Arizona State vs. BYU NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- BYU has not yet combined with its opponents to score more than 50.5 points in a game this season.
+- Saturday's over/under is 13.0 points lower than the two team's combined 64 points per game average.

-- The two teams combine to average 64 points per game, 13.5 more than the over/under in this contest.
+- These two squads combine to allow 28.5 points per game, 22.5 fewer than this contest's over/under.

-- This contest's total is 22.0 points above the 28.5 these two squads combine to surrender per game this season.

-- The Sun Devils and their opponents have scored an average of 55.8 points per game in 2021, 5.3 more than Saturday's total.
+- Sun Devils games this season feature an average total of 55.5 points, a number 4.5 points higher than Saturday's over/under.

-- The 50.5-point over/under for this game is 1.2 points below the 51.7 points per game average total in Cougars games this season.
+- The 52.3 PPG average total in Cougars games this season is 1.3 points more than this game's over/under.

 Arizona State Stats and Trends

-- The Sun Devils won 37-10 last time out when they faced the UNLV Rebels.
-The Rebels covered the spread as 34.5-point underdogs.

-- This season, the Sun Devils are winless ATS when entering a game as a favorite of 3.5 points or more.
+- This season, the Sun Devils are winless against the spread when entering a game as a favorite of 3.5 points or more.

-- Find the latest odds and place your bets on the Sun Devils against the spread at SISportsbook.

-- The two teams combined to hit the under on the 56-point over/under.

-- Arizona State is 0-2 against the spread and 2-0 overall in games when it puts up more than 16.5 points.
+- When Arizona State puts up more than 16.5 points, it is 0-1 against the spread and 2-0 overall.

-- In games that Arizona State totals more than 383.0 yards, the team is 0-2 against the spread and 2-0 overall.
+- Arizona State is 0-1 against the spread and 2-0 overall when the team churns out over 383.0 yards.

 - The Sun Devils have three turnovers this season, equal to the number of takeaways for the Cougars.